Faruhcon/BallBlog/source/content/category-folder/vfb-overview.md

 I was a core developer for the Virtual Fitness Buddy (VFB) system and its prototypes for nearly a decade, ending with my graduation from the University of Georgia in Fall 2023.
 The guiding priciple for the VFB system is to encourage children to engage in healthier physical activity (PA) habits.
 This was achieved using a customizable virtual dog and a PA tracker.
 As a child engaged in PA, their VFB could play for longer and could unlock new minigames and tricks to perform.
 As that child met their daily PA goals, they would earn points to purchase VFB and toy customizations.
 This distinction was made so that all PA would be rewarded in becoming healthier while still encouraging the child to set realistic PA goals without penalizing them from new playable content.
 During this time, we grew this system from our pilot studies at a single summer camp site with xxx children total to yyy children across zzz sites utilizing a mulimillion dollar grant.

+TODO navigations buttons here too or just below?

-Header: My contributions
+Header: My Responsibilities

+Given our team size, I performed many tasks for the Virtual Fitness Buddy (VFB) project over its life cycle ranging from brainstorming initial designs to deploying it on-site.
+For simplicity, I have condensed these tasks into the following roles:

+- Programmer
+- Game Designer
+- UI/UX Designer
+- Hardware Designer
+- QA
+- Development Team Lead
+- Data Engineer
+- On-site/Field Consultant
+- Tech Support

+TODO navigations buttons here too???

+TODO: add subheaders for each of the roles above?? with links in the above list to these subsections with even more info than is contained in the paragraphs below?
+Markdown headings to autogenerate list?

+Additional information regarding these roles are enumerated in the following sections.

+Expand on the list above with what I did for each role so folks know what they're getting when hiring me for these roles.
+Don't forget the buzzwords like SQL, etc

-For this project, I have worn many hats over the years as we had a small dev team.
-My primary focus was designing, programming, and testing the VFB Unity3D application itself, which included the script architecture, user interfaces, world layout, minigame implementation, data formatting and processing, and input control systems.
+For this project, my primary focus was designing, programming, and testing the VFB Unity3D application itself, which included the script architecture, user interfaces, world layout, minigame implementation, data formatting and processing, and input control systems.
+I even dabbled with basic art and audio design.
 Basically, if you see it in the game, I more than likely had my hand in it.
-I even dabbled with basic art and audio design.
 Additionally, I helped to design our second kiosk in terms of testing the potential new hardware and hardware upgrades for feasibility and assembly.
 Lastly, while we largely had two developers for these apps, I did lead a team of undergrads consisting of both programmers and artists for some time.

-In terms of the overall study, I also wore many hats while working on an interdisciplinary team.
-Since I was one of the primary developers, I was tasked with system troubleshooting both remotely and on-site once our systems were deployed in the field, communicating with site directors for problems and pain points that they noticed.
+In terms of the overall study, I had additional responsibilites while working with our interdisciplinary team.
+Since I was one of the primary developers, I was tasked with system troubleshooting both remotely and on-site once our systems were deployed in the field, communicating with site directors for any issues or pain points that they noticed.
 I also was a primary tech support when a parent and/or child had any issues with data entry or PA trackers, walking parents through tracker setup when necessary.
 For our statisticians, I aided in gathering system and application data, getting the desired data into a more readily processible format.
 For our psychologists and kinesiologists, I translated study goals into actionable application elements.
 Lastly, I both designed the program to perform data analysis and analyzed gameplay metrics, looking for information on what to adjust for future versions of the VFB system.

-programmer
-QA
-UI/UX designer
-data engineer
-hardware designer
-team lead
-on-site/field consultant

-switch above to lists instead maybe??

 Header: Overall Study Statistics?